mikeizbicki/cmc-csci040/hw_00/README.md

 ## Submission

+You must upload two URLs to sakai:
+1. the URL to your webpage
-Upload the URL of your webpage to sakai.
+1. the URL to the Internet Archive's copy of your webpage

 If you also completed extra credit, take a screenshot proving you completed the extra credit,